collingiometti/hangman/README.md

 # Hangman

-Simple hangman game made in pygame.
-Made for CS class.
+Simple hangman game made in pygame made as a project for CS class.
+Not a lot of exception handling.